 Instead, try to use technology to your benefit:

 - Allow returns only through an online interface that identifies the returner.
-See how we do it here.

 - Analyse shopping and returns patterns to identify possible con-artists, like we do with Outvio insights.

 - Use targeted educational content to curb “light” fraud, such as wardrobing.